kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/dataflow/database/room/usage.md

 ### 2. Create the `AddressDao` interface

-You can use the `UserDao` interface in `app.data.source.database.room.dao` as a template.
+You can use the `UserDao` interface in `app.common.data.source.database.room.dao` as a template.

 ```kotlin
 @Dao